NeuroJSON/bjdata/Binary_JData_Specification.md

 to the JSON format, both of which are used to serialize complex data structures supported by the JData specification (https://neurojson.org/jdata).
 The BJData spec is derived and extended from the Universal Binary JSON (UBJSON, https://ubjson.org) specification (Draft 12).
-It adds supports for N-dimensional packed arrays and extended binary data types.
+It adds support for N-dimensional packed arrays and extended binary data types.

-## Table of Content
+## Table of Contents

 - [Introduction](#introduction)
 - [License](#license)